Felix221123/React-Vitest-Typescript-Boilerplate/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool and development server.
 - **Vitest**: A fast unit test framework.
+- **Cypress**: A fast end to end testing framework for testing javascript framework
 - **Tailwind CSS**: A utility-first CSS framework.
 - **ESLint**: A tool for identifying and reporting on patterns in JavaScript.